Life can be studied as a hierarchical

 Molecules

-are the smallest part of biological systems; they can be studied
+are the smallest unit of biological systems; they can be studied

-for their chemical, physical properties, but are of particular
+for their chemical and physical properties and are of particular

 In this hierarchical organization,